PhDuck/ALBlog/content/posts/On-Records.md

     <Field Name="ISO Numeric Code" ID="5" Datatype="Code" DataLength="3" OnValidate="1" SourceAppId="437dbf0e-84ff-417a-965d-ed2bb9650972" SourceExtensionType="2" DataClassification="CustomerContent" CaptionML="ENU=ISO Numeric Code" FieldClass="Normal" DateFormula="0" Editable="1" Access="Public" Numeric="0" ExternalAccess="Full" ValidateTableRelation="1" />
     ...
 ```
-Figure 1: Subset of the MetaTable for the Currency table emitted as an XML file from compiler.
+Figure 1: Subset of the MetaTable for the Currency table emitted as an XML file from the compiler.

 While the MetaTable is a huge structure with too many aspects and usages to cover here, a few common usages are:
 1. Creation and maintenance of the corresponding SQL table, columns, keys, indices, constraints.
 See e.g., the <company name>$Currency$437dbf0e-84ff-417a-965d-ed2bb9650972 table and all its properties in SQL.